Land Reuse

 Oversized Lots

-• Oversized Lots must measure 7,501 – 15,000 square feet
+• Oversized Lots must measure 7,501 – 15,000 square feet.

 • Oversized Lots will be sold for $200, unless the value of the lot, as determined by the DLBA, exceeds $2,500.

-• Limits sales to one per household
+• Limited to one sale per household.

 • Purchasers must have a Principal Residence Exemption (PRE).
 As an alternative to having evidence of a PRE, property owners may demonstrate owner occupancy by submitting all of the following: